 "Your mom passed away this afternoon."
 That's a sentence that changes someone forever no matter how old you are.
 From that point on, Genesis took to writing as a way to escape her pain and frustration in life.
 Between 2004 up until her first official recorded song in 2013 "Time Heals All," Genesis had already written a few dozen songs; most of which were never recorded or mastered.
 For years she bounced around; living with friends and significant others until she finally got on her own two feet.
 Now Genesis has the time and dedication to give her music the attention it deserves and plans on releasing as much music as possible, including an album dedicated solely to the music she recorded in her earlier years that was never released.

-Genesis released her first album on her birthday 6/20 of 2018 titled "The Beginning..." which is just that; the beginning of an artist's journey who rose from the ashes and is now sharing her story with those willing to listen.
+Genesis released her first mixtape on her birthday 6/20 of 2018 titled "The Beginning..." which is just that; the beginning of an artist's journey who rose from the ashes and is now sharing her story with those willing to listen.
 This project has been in the works for almost 10 years.